miklevin/MikeLev.in/api.md

     create_api_graph()
 ```

-# All Endpoints: How Do You Generate a Python Code Example for Every Botify Endpoint Given Their OpenAPI Swagger At https://api.botify.com/v1/swagger.json
+# All Botify API Endpoints: How Do You Generate a Python Code Example for Every Botify Endpoint Given Their OpenAPI Swagger At https://api.botify.com/v1/swagger.json

 ```python
 # The Arcane Scrolls: API Endpoint Examples